Vietnam.vn - Nền tảng quảng bá Việt Nam

 Anti-inflammatory and antibacterial

 First, radishes have anti-inflammatory properties.
 Many diseases such as arthritis, arteriosclerosis, hypertension, etc. are associated with chronic inflammation.
-Radishes are part of the cruciferous family, and studies have found that cruciferous extracts and purified components have anti-inflammatory properties.
+Radishes are a member of the cruciferous family, and studies have found that cruciferous vegetable extracts and purified components have anti-inflammatory properties.

-Secondary metabolites with medicinal value in radishes include: glucosinolates, isothiocyanates and polyphenols.
+Medicinally valuable secondary metabolites in radishes include: glucosinolates, isothiocyanates, and polyphenols.
 Research has found that isothiocyanates have up to 87% antibacterial activity against antibiotic-resistant bacteria.

 Support cancer prevention and anti-oxidation